mauricioabreu/golings/README.md

 `golings` has the very same idea, but for the [Go programming language](https://go.dev/)

+After setting up all the tools required to run `golings` you have the task to fix tiny go programs.

 ## Installing

 First, you need to have `go` installed.
 You can install it by visiting the [Go downloads page](https://go.dev/dl/)